 The ROI of Leadership Development in Residential Construction

-Measuring the Retention Impact
+Measuring the Financial Impact of Employee Retention

-Calculating Your Leadership Development ROI
+Calculating Your Total Leadership ROI

 Making the Case to Decision-Makers

-How long does it take to see ROI from leadership development?
+• How long does it take to see ROI from leadership development?

 Some impacts appear within weeks, like improved communication and team morale.
 Turnover reduction typically shows within six months.
 Full ROI often materializes over one to two years as leadership improvements compound.